-One of the actions identified in the Stakeholder Analysis is to develop a system for tracking and reporting back how we used the input provided by stakeholders.
+One of the actions identified in the Stakeholder Analysis is to develop a system for tracking and reporting back the outcome of input provided by stakeholders.

 In addition, the program will:

 - Post reports on the external SPU website; - Potentially share some peer success stories via social media and other communications and engagement activities; and - Look for opportunities to provide in-person updates to program participants through existing activities where they are present.